All Episodes

 So I think every camera at the Super Bowl is yesterday was a Fox camera.

-Now, I say that with the asking permission at because it's a Super Bowl, I might be wrong.
+Now, I say that with the asking permission because it's a Super Bowl, I might be wrong.

 Why does it matter to you?

-What's the what is the point if they if they do?
+What is the point if they do?

 Oh, they had more than that.

-Wonder who the refs defer.
+Wonder who the refs.

 Who's looking at whose cameras?